KenYew/python-playground/README.md

             # 7: Mutate the currentIntervalEnd to be the highest number between the intervalEnd values of the currentInterval and nextInterval
             currentInterval[1] = max(currentIntervalEnd, nextIntervalEnd)
         else:
-            # 8: Else if there are no overlapping, then immediately append the interval to the answer
+            # 8: Else if there are no overlapping, update currentInterval with new interval and immediately append to the answer
             currentInterval = nextInterval
             mergedIntervals.append(currentInterval)